Frequently Asked Questions

 People often consider things like:

-their goals, whether they’re seeking clarity, emotional exploration, or personal growth
+Their goals; whether they’re seeking clarity, emotional exploration, or personal growth

-the depth of the material they’re working with, some people prefer more spacious, ongoing work
+The depth of the material they’re working with; some people prefer more spacious, ongoing work

-their integration process, one well-integrated session may feel complete for some, while others appreciate continued support
+Their integration process; one well-integrated session may feel complete for some, while others appreciate continued support

-(Everyone’s path is different, and there is no “right” number of sessions.)
+*Everyone’s path is different, and there is no “right” number of sessions.

-(Experiences vary widely, and psilocybin is not a replacement for professional medical or mental health care.)
+*Experiences vary widely, and psilocybin is not a replacement for professional medical or mental health care.

 Psilocybin therapy may be beneficial if you are seeking deep personal healing, struggling with mental health challenges, or feeling stuck in life.
 However, it is not for everyone.
 People with a history of schizophrenia, psychosis, or certain heart conditions may not be suitable candidates.
 A consultation with a licensed facilitator can help determine if psilocybin therapy aligns with your needs and goals.